CERT-Polska/ursadb/README.md

 String literals are very common in binaries.
 Thus, it's useful to have a specialized index for ASCII characters.

-In `text4` index, ASCII characters are packed in a manner similiar to [base64](https://en.wikipedia.org/wiki/Base64) algorithm.
+In `text4` index, ASCII characters are packed in a manner similar to [base64](https://en.wikipedia.org/wiki/Base64) algorithm.
 Due to that, it is possible to generate a trigram out of four characters.

 ![](docs/4gram3.png)

-Note that such index doesn't respond to queries containing non-ASCII bytes, so it should be combined with at least `gram3` index.
+Note that such an index doesn't respond to queries containing non-ASCII bytes, so it should be combined with at least `gram3` index.

 ### wide8

-Because searching for `UTF-16` is also useful, there is a special index which works similiarily to `text4`.
+Because searching for `UTF-16` is also useful, there is a special index which works similarily to `text4`.
 In this case, ASCII characters interleaved with zeros are decoded.

 ![](docs/4gram5.png)